How to Hike the STUNNING Iceline Trail in Yoho

 A Brief History of Yoho National Park

-The Iceline Trail can be hiked a few different ways – a 20-km single-day loop, a 14-km out-and-back trip, or as part of a multi-day backcountry camping trip.
+The Iceline Trail can be hiked in several different ways: as a 20-km single-day loop, a 14-km out-and-back trip, or as part of a multi-day backcountry camping trip.
+The Iceline Trail was high on our Yoho itinerary, so we tackled it as a day trip.
 We completed the 20-km loop as a day trip and thought it was stunning the whole way.
 The out-and-back option provides the same views for much less effort.

 Switchbacks Amidst the Trees